Onyx-Protocol/Onyx/docs/core/reference/cored.md

-# corectl Tool
+# cored Command

--- about corectl --
+-- about cored --

 ## Installation